-• The Access Audit Handbook is produced by the Centre for Accessible Environments.
-It is a multi-media planning tool for auditing the accessibility of buildings and services, writing reports and funding applications, and providing information on best practice in building management.
+The Access Audit Handbook is produced by the Centre for Accessible Environments.
+It is a multimedia planning tool for auditing the accessibility of buildings and services, and writing reports in the context of the Disability Discrimination Act 1995, funding requirements and best practice in building management.
 It offers straightforward guidance about undertaking access audits and writing reports to communicate recommendations.
-Earlier copies of the Handbook written by Alison Grant and published in 2005 (ISBN 1-85946-177-8) are still available, but later versions can be purchased directly from the Centre for Accessible Environment's website:
+The book comes with a series of auditing checklists and a DVD of the award winning film 'Access Audits: a planning tool for businesses'.
+Alison Grant 2005 (ISBN 1-85946-177-8).